SnakeOilXY/klipper-extended-corexy-kinematic/doc/kinematic.md

 ![extended-coreXY](./extended_corexy.png)
 - The ideal of extended coreXY is instead of adding power to both X and Y axis, we add 2 motors to support the heavy Y axis only.
 And with less load on AB motors, we also will have some boost on X axis too.
 - Compare to 4 motors coreXY, extended coreXY will require more parts and modify to the current system to add 2 extra motors.
 Tuning belt tension also need more effort than tuning for other coreXY setup.
 - With independent endstop of left and right of Y axis, we can square the gantry with homing.
+[Require special homing sequence](./homing.md)
 - Another benefit of extended coreXY is the system can be easily switched to IDEX hybrid coreXY just by adding 1 more toolhead as the image bellow.

 ![idex-coreXY](./idex-corexy.png)